josefs/meta-paper/paper.md

   can also be decomposed into subarrays.
 Pull arrays also supports pointwise zipping.

 * Push arrays can efficiently be concatenated.
-Futhermore, they allow sharing computations between different array elements and generating code which writes multiple array elements per loop interation.
+Furthermore, they allow sharing computations between different array elements and generating code which writes multiple array elements per loop iteration.

 It's worth noting that both Pull- and Push arrays can be altered to efficiently support some of the features that they lack, when defined